Smart Door Lock with RFID Using Arduino

 }

-Upload the code to Arduino and open the Serial Monitor.
-Scan your RFID card near the reader.
+Open the Serial Monitor after uploading the code.
+Scan the RFID card near the reader.
 The UID number will appear on the screen.
-Replace the sample UID in the code with your own RFID card UID.
+Copy this UID and replace it in the Arduino code.

 - Add fingerprint authentication